DiamondLightSource/htss-rig-bluesky/docs/tutorials/devices.rst

 .. note:: ``RE`` refers to the Bluesky ``RunEngine``, which executes plans and does the actual talking to hardware.

+While moving the motors, you can open the EDM synoptic and observe their behavoir in EPICS too (this is particularly useful for debugging).
+All 4 test rigs can be found in the Diamond launcher under Beamlines -> Lab IOCs.

 ``mv()`` can move multiple motors simultaneously too: